louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 additional path between multiple receivers.
 The destination address of this path can be a multicast IP address and rely on a multicast forwarding mechanism (e.g., IP Multicast) to transmit the packets.
+This document defines the core design of Flexicast QUIC starting from Multipath QUIC.
+Side documents will further expand this design to add new features.

 This document is organized as follows.
 After having specified some conventions in {{sec-conventions}}, we provide a brief overview of Flexicast QUIC in